 Mr. Ali Sadikin, governor of the Indonesian capital Djakarta, has changed the face of this?

-Mr. Ali Sadikin, governor of the Indonesian capital Djakarta, has changed the face of this highly populated city during his eight years in office.
+Background: Mr. Ali Sadikin, governor of the Indonesian capital Djakarta, has changed the face of this highly populated city during his eight years in office.

 Big hotels and office blocks have sprung up along the main street through the city, traffic flows freely along wide - sometimes six lane - roads and there are many new schools in the suburbs, and night clubs and casinos for the increasing number of tourists.

 These improvements have given Djakarta an appearance of prosperity.
 Now Governor Sadikin is borrowing from the World Bank and other organisations to do something about what many call "the real Djakarta" -- the miles of kampongs, small village communities, that engulf the central business and tourist area.